darsen/Polly-Koans/README.md

 ## Troubleshooting

 ### Project is targeting .Net framework 4.7 which is not installed
-Requires a .Net Framework 4.7.
-Installation using Chocolatey: choco install dotnet4.7 -y choco install netfx-4.7.2-devpack -y
+Requires a .Net Framework 4.7.2 framework and Developer Pack Installation using Chocolatey: choco install dotnet4.7.2 -y choco install netfx-4.7.2-devpack -y